rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

   perspective of Rackspace Identity.
 For example, the ``local`` section has statements about the user within Rackspace Identity, which is a local user.
-The remote section has statements about the user as it's presented by the |idp|, which is a remote user.
+The remote section has statements about the user, which is a remote user, as the |idp| presents it.

-  Lines 7 through 12 describe describe the attributes of the local user.
+  Lines 7 through 12 describe the attributes of the local user.
 Here, you specify each of the required identity attributes and describe how you can obtain them from an XPath.